 In our noisy world, with hundreds of things competing for every prospect’s time and attention, your client needs to make sure your white paper gets noticed.

-These tactics send a white paper straight to the inboxes of some key audiences:
+You also want to send your white paper to the inboxes of all these other audiences:

 - Your client’s sales force

 - Your client’s channel partners

 - Every analyst, journalist, and blogger covering your client’s space

 These tactics are like using a magnet to attract your ideal prospects.